Prisjakt/feed-specification/docs/feeds/local-shop/fields/latitude.md

 ## Description

-Longitude and latitude is used to locate your store in the cases if we cannot lookup your address.
+Longitude and latitude is used to locate your shop in the cases if we cannot lookup your address.